 ➤ WARNING!
-DO NOT RELY on PowerPoint posting and BB...I rarely use slides and I rarely post lecture notes.
+DO NOT RELY on PowerPoint or lecture note posting and BB...I rarely use or post PPT slides and I rarely post lecture notes.
 I do not need, nor do I rely on slides.
 I lecture and teach in the classroom and most of what you will learn will be from the lectures my 30+ years of experience, as well as our collective interactions in the classroom...not BB and PPTs.